portellam/deploy-VFIO/README.md

     - What is tedious becomes trivial; reduce the number of manual steps a user has to make.
     - Specify answers ahead of time or answer prompts step-by-step (see [Usage](#Usage)).
 * **Hardware passthrough, not Hardware emulation**
-    - Preserve the performance of a Virtualized PC, through use of real hardware.
+    - Preserve the performance of a virtualized OS (Gaming), through use of real hardware (VGA/GPU).
 * **Quality of Life**
     - Choose multiple common-sense features that are known to experienced users (see [Features](#Features)).
 * **Your desktop OS is [Supported](#Linux).**
 * **Securely run a [Legacy OS](#Legacy).**
 * **If it's greater control of your privacy you want...**
     - Use *me_cleaner.<sup>[2](#2)</sup>*

+#### What is VGA?
+Throughout the script source code and documentation, the acronym *VGA* is used.

+In Linux, the technical description of the type or class, of a Video or GPU device, is listed as a *VGA (Video Graphics Array)*.
+VGA may *refer to the computer display standard, the 15-pin D-subminiature VGA connector, or the 640×480 resolution characteristic of the VGA hardware.*[3](#3)

+Example:

+    $ lspci -nnk | grep -Ei "vga|graphics"
+    01:00.0 VGA compatible controller [0300]: NVIDIA Corporation GA104 [GeForce RTX 3070] [10de:2484] (rev a1)
+    04:00.0 VGA compatible controller [0300]: Advanced Micro Devices, Inc. [AMD/ATI] Cayman PRO [Radeon HD 6950] [1002:6719]

 ### How-to:
 #### To install